Beginner’s Guide to AI: What It Is, How It Works, and How to Use It

 Is AI always accurate?

 No. AI can be useful and wrong at the same time.
+Stanford’s 2026 AI Index found hallucination rates across 26 top models range from 22% to 94%.
 Verify important facts, especially current information, numbers, legal or medical claims, product details, and technical instructions.

 Should I use the newest model for everything?